Julie Critcher

 SAPHNA Senior Leadership Team member and SAPHNA Committee Member.

-I qualified as nurse in 1982 and began my career in Accident and Emergency Nursing, initially working days and then having had children returned onto nights.
-I firmly believe that this experience provided me with some excellent transferable skills for school nursing for example the ability to manage complex and uncertain situations, when you visit a school or a family home you are never too sure what may be shared or what you will be exposed to.
+I qualified as a nurse in 1982 and began my career in Accident and Emergency Nursing, initially working days and then having had children returned onto nights.
+I firmly believe that this experience provided me with some excellent transferable skills for school nursing, for example, the ability to manage complex and uncertain situations, when you visit a school or a family home you are never certain what may be shared or what you will be exposed to.

-I have an interest in children and young people who are managing long term health conditions, some of this interest stems from personal experience.
-In 2006 I was nominated by a parent of a young person I had been supporting for a Well Child award and I was extremely honoured to receive the Best Community Practitioner and even met Dick and Dom.
-More recently I presented at a Conference for SAPHNA in relation to how school nurses can holistically support children, young people, families and education.
+I have an interest in children and young people who are managing long term health conditions, some of this stems from personal experience.
+In 2006 I was honoured to be nominated by a parent of a young person I had been supporting for a Well Child award and received the Best Community Practitioner award.

-I believe in the ethos of early intervention and supporting children, young people , families ,education and other partners to hopefully intervene early to support and manage situations to prevent them escalating.
+I believe strongly in the ethos of early intervention and supporting children, young people, families, education, and other partners to intervene early to support and manage situations to prevent them escalating.

 Twitter: @J_Critcher